Janszczyrek/FractalViewer/README.md

 # FractalViewer

 Simple program capable of visualizing Mandelbrot set and Sierpinski triangle.
-Made a an small hobby project.
+Made as a small hobby project.

 ## Prerequisites